Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Results

-\subsection{Upsampling Model Results}
+\subsection{Upsampling Model~Results}

-The upsampling model aims not only to enhance the perceptual characteristics of low-quality muographic images but also to reduce image noise --- a key issue identified in \cite{niederleithinger_muon_2021} when comparing muography to other NDT techniques.
-To evaluate the quality difference between images, we use two common computer vision metrics: the Structural Similarity Index Measure (SSIM) \cite{wang_image_2004}, which assesses perception, and the Peak Signal-to-Noise Ratio (PSNR), which is widely used in signal processing and imaging to quantify image noise.
-These metrics provide insights not only on the upsampling model's performance but also on the quality of the input muography images as they are sampled over time.
+The upsampling model aims not only to enhance the perceptual characteristics of low-quality muographic images but also to reduce image noise---a key issue identified in~\cite{niederleithinger_muon_2021} when comparing muography to other NDT techniques.
+To evaluate the quality difference between images, we used two common computer vision metrics: the Structural Similarity Index Measure (SSIM) \cite{wang_image_2004}, which assesses perception, and~the Peak Signal-to-Noise Ratio (PSNR), which is widely used in signal processing and imaging to quantify image noise.
+These metrics provide insights not only on the upsampling model's performance but also on the quality of the input muography images as they are sampled over~time.

-Using the fact that we have different sampling rate versions for each image in our dataset, we use the aforementioned metrics to look at (a) the effect of muography sampling time with respect to image quality and (b) the performance of the upsampling model on different sampling rates.
-We average the SSIM and PSNR metrics of the 6900 images in the test dataset --- calculated with respect to the 100-day ground truth --- for both inputs and outputs of the model for each sampling rate.
-Results are shown in Figure~\ref{ssim_psnr}.
-We see that 1-day upsampled images exhibit SSIM and PSNR scores of 0.88 and 37dB, respectively.
-This is equivalent of the perceptual quality of a 21-day unaltered image and the noise quality of a 31-day unaltered image.
-However, improvements diminish as the sampling rate increases, with both input and upsampled images for SSIM and PSNR converging at a sampling rate of 55 and 85 days respectively.
-Visual inspection of images before and after upsampling confirms the improvements indicated by the SSIM and PSNR metrics, even at the lowest quality images --- from the 1-day sampling rate.
+Utilizing the different equivalent sampling time versions for each image in our dataset, we used the aforementioned metrics to look at (a) the effect of the muography sampling time with respect to the image quality and (b) the performance of the upsampling model on different sampling times.
+We averaged the SSIM and PSNR metrics of the 6900 images in the test dataset---calculated with respect to the 100-day ground truth---for both the inputs and outputs of the model at each sampling time.
+The results are shown in Figure~\ref{ssim_psnr}.
+We see that the 1-day upsampled images exhibited SSIM and PSNR scores of 0.88 and 37dB, respectively.
+This is equivalent to the perceptual quality of a 21-day unaltered image and the noise quality of a 31-day unaltered image.
+However, improvements diminished as the sampling time increased, with~both the input and upsampled images for the SSIM and PSNR converging at an equivalent sampling time of 55 and 85 days, respectively.
+Visual inspection of the images before and after upsampling confirmed the improvements indicated by the SSIM and PSNR metrics, even at the lowest quality images---from the 1-day equivalent sampling~time.

+Demonstrating these drastic improvements, Figure~\ref{upsampling_ims} compares five 1-day undersampled X--Y plane images to their respective outputs from the upsampled model, as~well as their associated 100-day ground truth values for reference.